Skip to main content

 Contact your clinic immediately.
 Do not double up on your next dose unless instructed.
 Reminders can help reduce missed-dose risk, but your clinic should guide any correction.

-Public purchases and app install are paused while release gates are still open.
-Join the waitlist for beta access updates.
+Public purchases are paused while release gates are still open.
+The beta itself is free and open, so you can install the app today.